-Accurate billing is one of the most crucial parts when it comes to running a mental health practice successfully.
 Psychotherapy CPT codes make it easier for your therapists, psychiatrists, psychologists, and billing professionals to document services properly, comply with insurance requirements, and secure timely reimbursements.
 The slightest misuse or misreporting of these codes can result in claim denials, underpayment, or compliance risks.

-What Are Psychotherapy CPT Codes?
+What Are Psychotherapy CPT Codes and Why They Matter

 Psychotherapy CPT codes: